Individual Sessions

 I weave in situations that are coming up for the children at the time.

-We can make a creative activity in the session.
+We can make a craft in the session.

 Looking for deeper support?